danchoi/soywiki/README.markdown

 [ward]:http://c2.com/cgi/wiki?WikiCase

 No wiki link pattern is perfect!
 All involve trade-offs.
-Many writability for the ability to include whitespace between words.
+Many impair writeability for the ability to include whitespace between words.
-SoyWiki puts writability ahead of that sort of fussiness.
+SoyWiki puts writeability ahead of that sort of fussiness.

 ## Bug reports and feature requests